adamasstokhorst/pydebruijn-graph-join/README.md

 *by Adamas Aqsa Fahreza and Martianus Frederic Ezerman*

 A proof-of-concept implementation of the Graph Joining Prefer-Opposite algorithm found in:
 > Z. Chang, M.F.
 Ezerman, A.A.
-Fahreza, and Q. Wang, "A Graph Joining Approach to Binary de Bruijn Sequences."
+Fahreza, and Q. Wang, "A Graph Joining Greedy Approach to Binary de Bruijn Sequences."
+Available at (https://arxiv.org/pdf/2004.09810)

 Requires the package [pydebruijn](https://github.com/adamasstokhorst/pydebruijn) to be installed, which in turn requires Python 2.